farrian917/open_docs/README.md

 # open_docs
-Documentation on electronic devices that i made.
+Documentation for some electronic devices that i have created for me.

 Here you will find some mini/micro modules with STM32 mcu.